HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **New**

+    - Added full support for Domino 14.

+        To utilize the newer JVM functionality provided by Domino 14, we  now provide both a Domino 12 and a Domino 14 installer, as well as Docker images for both platforms.

+        Older versions of the Domino REST API will run on Domino 14, but may have issues with certain endpoints.
+It is suggested that you follow the following steps to upgrade your Domino 12 server with the Domino REST API to Domino 14:

+        1. Stop your Domino 12 server.
+        2. Remove `restapi` from the `ServerTasks` line in `notes.ini`.
+        3. Upgrade your Domino 12 server to Domino 14.
+        4. Start your Domino 14 server.
+        5. Stop your Domino 14 server.
+        6. Install the Domino 14 version of the Domino REST API.
+        7. Start Domino.

+    - Added endpoint `POST v1/query/qrp/json` to perform a DQL query to get back QueryResultsProcessor JSON results.
+For an example of usage, see *Swagger UI*.

     **Improvements**

+    - Added a new option on the `GET v1/lists` endpoint by adding a filter parameter to return a list of available views containing the case-insensitive filter text.
+    - Added warnings to the `POST setup-v1/schema` endpoint if design elements specified in the schema are not found in the database.
+    - Added a new option to the`POST setup-v1/schema` endpoint by enabling the setting of `dryRun=true` to get the response and verify there are no warnings without creating the schema.
+    - Enabled retrieval of the document's parent UNID in the response (@parentDocument) when retrieving view contents via `GET v1/lists/{name}` endpoint by setting `metaAdditional=true`.
+    - Updated the access-control-allow-methods with the correct set of allowed methods.

     **Resolved Issues**

+    - Shared Fields, Shared Actions and Item Definitions were not returned when retrieving them from the `GET setup-v1/design/{DesignType}/{DesignName}` endpoint.
+    - Access-control-allow-headers were not being set in the CORS response.
+    - A returned field specified as Rich Text in the Form and Schema was not actually Rich Text on the document.
+    - Views or Folders were retrieved even if the column was defined as *Show Responses only*.

     **Others**

+    - Removed the use of `dataSource` or a path to an NSF in the `dataSource` parameter by most `admin-v1` endpoints.
+See [Deprecated features](deprecated.md) for more information and recommendation.
     - Implemented various documentation updates.
     - Starting this release, there will be two installer jar files:
         - For Domino 14: *restapiInstall-r14.jar*